RACSignal Class Reference

 Returns a new stream which represents the combined result of all lazy

-applications of block
+applications of block.

 Declared In

-s into buffers which deliver every interval
+Divides the receiver’s nexts into buffers which deliver every interval

 seconds.

-- (RACSignal *)bufferWithTime:(NSTimeInterval)interval onScheduler:(RACScheduler *)scheduler
+- (RACSignal *)bufferWithTime:(NSTimeInterval)interval onScheduler:(RACScheduler *)schedulerDiscussion

 interval - The interval in which values are grouped into one buffer. scheduler - The scheduler upon which the returned signal will deliver its values.
 This must not be nil or [RACScheduler immediateScheduler].